 Frequently Asked Questions

-We understand that starting therapy can feel intimidating, and it’s natural to have questions.
-In this section, we’ve addressed some common inquiries about the therapy and counseling process.
-If you have any additional questions or need further information, please don’t hesitate to reach out.
-We’re here to help and guide you every step of the way.
+We understand that starting therapy can feel intimidating, and it’s completely natural to have questions.
+This section is designed to guide you through some of the most common questions about the administrative and clinical process.
+If you have any additional questions or need further information, please don’t hesitate to reach out—we’re here to support you every step of the way.

 Do you accept my insurance?

 We currently accept most insurance plans.
-You can inquire here to see if your insurance is accepted.
+You can view our list of accepted insurance plans online and/or inquire here to see if your insurance is accepted.

 If we do not participate with your insurance, or it is considered out-of-network, there is a possibility of reimbursement through your insurance company.